cwayr/columns-on-cloud/content/blog/007-node-essentials-package-management/index.md

 ---
-title: "Node.js Essentials: Understanding package.json, package-lock.json, and node_modules"
+title: "Understanding Node.js: package.json, package-lock.json, and node_modules"
 date: "2023-07-18"
 description: Discover the essentials of Node.js, focusing on the key files package.json, package-lock.json, and node_modules.
 This guide provides insights into their roles, contents, and practical use for efficient project management in Node.js applications.
 ---